scottvr/BTRR/README.md

 This repository presents two tools:

 - **BTForge** - A Tracker Spoofing Tool for sending falsified announce messages to BitTorrent trackers.
+This is a PoC demonstration for evidence forgery.
-- **DHTrack** - A DHT Monitoring and Passive Tracker Server Tool for observing and logging DHT traffic, focusing on specific info hashes and CIDR blocks, as well as an (optional) passive torrent tracker server to capture additional information about peers and their transfers.
+- **DHTrack** - A DHT Monitoring Tool for observing and logging DHT traffic, with the ability to focus only on specific info hashes and CIDR blocks.
+This was created as a way to validate the forgery PoC, but gathers information about real activity on the BitTorrent network as well, which is the point: there is no way to validate alleged information passed from peer to peer or client to tracker via these announcements.

 ## Installation